Philosophical Perspectives: The Project of Modernity

 2) Aims: Increase student's ability to recognize and appreciate the complexity of core philosophical problems.
 Develop a mind that can articulate that complexity to oneself and others.
 Outcomes: Be able to see a problem from diverse vantage points.
 Be able to articulate both the pros and cons of perennial philosophical issues discussed in class.
-Assignments: class discussions, critical evaluations, movie interpretations, exams.
+Assignments: class discussions, movie interpretations, exams.

 3) Aims: Help students to question the values they take for granted and to think through the nature of justice, happiness, moral conduct, and the life they want to live.
 Help students cultivate a taste for philosophical speculation, i.e. develop an appetite for "contemplation with friends" and a palate that can recognize the difference between this kind of enjoyment and alternatives.
 Outcomes: Be able to describe the consequences and impact of a given philosophical stance for one's own life and decisions: especially, the impact on what one values, how one thinks about injustice, freedom, and cooperation, and how one conceives of the good life.

 Wootton, Modern Political Thought, Second Edition (Hackett, 2008)